lm Function in R: A Comprehensive Guide

 Performing Two-Sample Confidence Interval and T-test using Built-in Function

-One can perform two sample mean comparison test using built-in functions in R Language.
+One can perform two sample mean comparison tests using built-in functions in R Language.

 # Left Tail test